 Reading

-In YR, Y1 and Y2 children benefit from regular small group guided reading sessions with an adult using the Big Cat Collins Reading Scheme which links to our Moseley Phonics Scheme (which is based on Letters and Sounds).
-Our staff have undertaken training from Little Sutton English Hub and use the methods recommended to support our children to develop their early reading skills.
-During their reading lessons they will practice applying their phonics skills to decode and read words, practice their prosody and develop their comprehension skills by reading the same text a number of times.
+Our staff have undertaken initial training from Little Sutton English Hub, and then from 'ULS' and use the methods recommended to support our children to develop their early reading skills.
+During their reading lessons, children will practice applying their phonics skills to decode and read words, practice their prosody and develop their comprehension skills by reading the same text a number of times.
 The children will be allocated the same book that they are reading in school to practice their reading at home each day.

-We love reading and we aim to ensure that reading is at the heart of our curriculum.
-We have selected these 'core texts' to provide a breadth of authors who write in different styles and from a range of different perspectives across a range of different subjects.Through our reading curriculum, we aim to foster a life long love of reading whilst developing all of the necessary skills to become a fluent and inquisitive reader.
-We use books that have been recommended by ‘Centre for Literacy in Primary Education’ (CLPE) through their ‘Power of Reading' scheme across the whole school for whole class reading.
-The Centre for Literacy in Primary Education is an independent UK charity with a global reputation for the quality of their work.
+As a school, we are keen to promote a love of reading and we aim to ensure that reading is at the heart of our curriculum.
+We have selected 'core texts' to provide a breadth of authors who write in different styles and from a range of different perspectives across a range of different subjects.Through our reading curriculum, we aim to foster a life long love of reading whilst developing all of the necessary skills to become a fluent and inquisitive reader.
+We use books that have been recommended by the ‘Centre for Literacy in Primary Education’ (CLPE) and from 'The Times' recommended reads for each age group linked to 'Booktrust' and 'National Literacy Trust' - this is for each year group, across the whole school, for whole class reading.
+These websites and companies have a reputation for the quality of their work.
 They promote high standards in the teaching of literacy and particularly emphasise the importance of books and literature in enabling children to become confident, happy and enthusiastic readers and writers.

 Aut 1 |